Augustin-FL/building-pfsense-iso-from-source/README.md

 Your ISO is built the same way as pfSense ISO distributed by Netgate, and does contain the same code, with one major difference: your ISO does not include GNID.

-GNID is a binary (located at `/usr/sbin/gnid`) that is managing Netgate license for pfSense.
+GNID is a binary (located at `/usr/sbin/gnid`) which is managing Netgate license for pfSense.
 This binary basically generates a unique Netgate ID for each genuine pfSense.

 The generated unique ID then become part of the default "User-Agent" when making HTTP requests with PHP (HTTP requests are used for fetching bogons, installing packages, displaying the first copyright message...etc).